 Read more about the Refuge’s history here.

-Support for the Initiative's 2012 work at the Dixon Waterfowl Refuge has been generously provided by Grand Victoria Foundation, the U.S. Fish and Wildlife Service's NAWCA Small Grants Program, Buchanan Family Foundation, Tellabs Foundation, Dynegy Hennepin Power Station, Dr. Scholl Foundation, and Constellation Energy.
+Support for the Initiative’s 2013 work at the Dixon Waterfowl Refuge was generously provided by Grand Victoria Foundation, the U.S. Fish and Wildlife Service's NAWCA Small Grants Program, Dynegy Hennepin Power Station, and Dr. Scholl Foundation.

 Dixon in the news